-\paragraph{Capacity expansion.} Our paper is the first to introduce the problem of optimal capacity planning in the context of stable matching.
-After this manuscript's preliminary version was released, there has been subsequent work in the same setting. \citet{bobbio2022capacityvariation} studied the capacity planning problem's complexity and other variations.
-The authors showed that the decision version of the problem is NP-complete and inapproximable within a $\mathcal{O}(\sqrt{n})$ factor, where $n$ is the number of students. \citet{abe2022anytime} studied a heuristic method to solve the capacity planning problem that relies on the upper confidence tree searches over the space of capacity expansions. \cite{dur22}, in an independent work, also analyzed the problem of allocating additional seats across schools in response to students' preferences.
+\paragraph{Capacity expansion.} Following the preliminary version of our work, several subsequent papers have explored a similar setting. \citet{bobbio2022capacityvariation} investigated the complexity of the capacity planning problem and its variations, demonstrating that the decision version of the problem is NP-complete and the optimization version inapproximable within an $\mathcal{O}(n^{(\frac{1}{6}-\varepsilon)})$ factor, where $n$ is the number of students. \citet{abe2022anytime} introduced a heuristic method to solve the capacity planning problem that relies on the Upper Confidence Tree, a Monte Carlo based search method covering the space of capacity expansions. \cite{afacan2024capacity}, in an independent work, also analyzed the problem of allocating additional seats across schools in response to students' preferences.
 The authors introduced an algorithm that characterizes the set of efficient matchings among those who respect preferences and priorities and analyzed its incentives' properties.
 Their work is complementary to ours in several ways.
-First, they discuss different applications where capacity decisions are made in response to students' preferences.
-These include some school districts in French-speaking Belgium, where close to 1\% Second, their proposed approach can potentially recover any Pareto efficient allocation, including the ones returned by our mechanism.
-However, their algorithm cannot be generalized to achieve a specific outcome.
-As a result, our methodology is flexible enough to enable policymakers to target a particular goal when deciding how to allocate the extra seats, including access, improvement, or any other objective beyond student optimality.
-Finally, \cite{dur22} showed that their mechanism is strategy-proof when schools share the same preferences, but it is not in the general case.
+First, they discussed different applications where capacity decisions are made in response to students' preferences.
+These include some school districts in French-speaking Belgium, where close to 1\% of seats are consistently reported after students submit their preferences, and certain college admissions systems, such as in India, where the Ministry of Education plans to increase capacities by up to 50\%.
+Second, their proposed approach can recover any Pareto efficient allocation, including the ones returned by our mechanism.
+However, they cannot target a specific outcome.
+Our methodology is flexible enough to enable policymakers to target a particular goal when allocating the extra seats, including access, improvement, or any other objective beyond student optimality.
+Finally, ~\cite{afacan2024capacity} showed that their mechanism is strategy-proof when schools share the same preferences, but it is not in the general case.
 In this work, we also discuss incentive properties and expand the analysis to study other relevant properties of the assignment mechanism, such as strategy-proofness in the large and monotonicity.
-Another related capacity expansion model is considered in \citep{kumano2022quota}, where the authors study and implement the reallocation of capacities among programs within a restructuring process at the University of Tsukuba.
+Finally, \citep{kumano2022quota} studied and implemented the reallocation of capacities among programs within a restructuring process at the University of Tsukuba.
 Their capacity allocation constraints could be readily added to our model while maintaining the validity of our methodology.